themreza/DJ-LLM/README.md

 ## LLMs

-The provided dataset can be used to fine-tune any multi-modal LLM suitable for audio understanding, capable of simultaneously processing text and audio inputs.
+The provided dataset can be used to fine-tune any multimodal LLM suitable for audio understanding, capable of simultaneously processing text and audio inputs.

-The project currently uses [Qwen3-Omni](https://github.com/QwenLM/Qwen3-Omni).
+The project is currently based on [Qwen3-Omni](https://github.com/QwenLM/Qwen3-Omni).
+Support for [more advanced](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models) and [smaller multimodal models](https://github.com/stevelaskaridis/awesome-mobile-llm) is planned.

 ## Inference